ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 - "nto" (BOTH) → "not" (standalone word only)
 - "nto" (NONE) → "onto" (matches anywhere)

-User words (from include file) always take priority over frequency-based selection.
+**Note**: User words (from include file) are included in collision resolution like any other words.
+They receive special priority treatment during QMK ranking (Stage 6), not during collision resolution.

 ### Boundary Selection